 B. The North Carolina Bellwether: Common Carrier, Non-Delegable Duty.

 On April 20, 2026, a federal jury in Charlotte, North Carolina returned a verdict against Uber in the second bellwether trial in MDL No. 3084.
 The case, WHB 823 v.
 Uber Technologies, Inc., Case No. 3:25-cv-00737 (W.D.N.C.) (also known as the Mensing case), turned entirely on the common-carrier theory set out in Section V of this paper.
 Days before trial, Judge Breyer granted partial summary judgment for the plaintiff on Uber's common-carrier status under North Carolina law.
 The court held that "Uber clearly qualifies as a common carrier," reasoning that "[t]he undisputed factual record in this litigation demonstrates that Uber holds itself out to the public as a transportation provider through its ubiquitous advertising as well as the control it exerts over Uber rides and the safety of its passengers."
 The court further held that the common-carrier duty is non-delegable: the duty "is breached when an Uber driver assaults a passenger, regardless of whether the driver is properly classified as Uber's employee or an independent contractor under North Carolina law."
+Two additional facts about the Mensing trial bear noting because the defense will use them to mischaracterize the verdict.
+First, before trial the plaintiff voluntarily dismissed her direct-negligence and product-liability claims and withdrew her punitive-damages prayer, narrowing the case to vicarious liability on the common-carrier theory.
+Second, the parties stipulated that, if the assault occurred, compensatory damages would be limited to a single 24-hour day.
+The $5,000 verdict reflects that constrained damages instruction, not the value of the underlying conduct, and should not be cited or settled against as if it did.

 That ruling forecloses the central defense argument that Uber's independent-contractor classification of its drivers shields the company from liability for harm caused to passengers.
 The same reasoning applies under California law, where the common-carrier duty under Civil Code section 2100 is also non-delegable and where the underlying facts about Uber's public-facing transportation operations and control are identical.
 Judge Breyer's ruling supplements the federal MDL court's earlier ruling in In re Uber Technologies, Inc., Passenger Sexual Assault Litigation (N.D.
 Cal.
 2024) 745 F.Supp.3d 869, which held that Uber's common-carrier duty is non-delegable under California law as well.